mozilla/openbadges-backpack/README.md

 *Note: we're in rapid development mode now, but we're aiming for a usable beta on Sept 12th.*

 Requirements:

 * Webserver capable of serving requests to the general internet.
 * Ability to make a POST request from your server backend and read a JSON response.
 * Email addresses of the users you wish to issue badges.
 * Badge image must be in PNG format.

+Usage example:

 1. Generate an assertion (see below) for the user recieving the badge.
-2. Store that assertion at a public-but-secret URL.
+2. Store that assertion at a public-but-secret URL and serve it with `content-type: application/json`

   * The assertion contains private information about a user, so you want a non-predictable URL scheme to prevent automated scraping.